-Based on our review of the record, we concur with the ALJ's Recommended Order on the local board's motion for summary decision and the ALJ's Proposed Decision and adopt them as modified herein.
-In the Proposed Decision, the ALJ found that the Appellant did not meet his burden of proof in the case and, therefore, recommended dismissal of the appeal.
-Because the Appellant failed to demonstrate that the local board's decision was arbitrary, unreasonable or illegal, we decline to dismiss the appeal and instead affirm the decision of the local board.
+Based on our review of the record, we concur with the ALJ's Recommended Order on the local board's motion for summary decision and the ALJ's Proposed Decision and adopt them with one modification.
+In the Proposed Decision, the ALJ found that the Appellants did not meet their burden of proof in the case and, therefore, recommended dismissal of the appeal.
+Because the Appellants failed to demonstrate that the local board's decision was illegal, we decline to dismiss the appeal and instead affirm the decision of the local board.

 Signatures on File:

-Clarence C. Crawford President
+Clarence C. Crawford

+President

-Jean C. Halle Vice-President
+Jean C. Halle

+Vice-President

 Gail H. Bates

+Gall II.
+Dates

 Charles R. Dashiell, Jr.

 Susan J. Getty

 Vermelle Greene

 Rose Maria Li

+11000 1/101100 21

 Rachel McCusker

+Rachel Wiccusker

+I M. 1.
+M. C

 Joan Mele-McCarthy

 Lori Morrow

 Warner I. Sumpter

+-